GGozdziewski1994/TicTacTo/README.md

 ## Link to repository
 https://github.com/GGozdziewski1994/TicTacTo

-## Fetching the repository using Git Bush
+## Clone the repository using Git Bush
 In the command line, type:
 $ git clone [ link to repository ]